FAQs

 Security will be operating searches on entry to the festival.
 By entering the festival you are consenting to be searched.
 You have the right to choose which security member searches you.
 Security and venue staff reserve the right to refuse anyone entry to the festival.

-Body Movements operates a Zero-Tolerance Policy on illegal drugs and legal highs.
-Please do not attempt to enter the festival carrying either as it may result in refusal of entry, or you could be asked to leave or reported to the police.
-Should you do anything to result in your removal from a venue for any reason, you risk having your wristband removed and entry to any other venue declined on the day.
+Body Movements operates a zero-tolerance policy on illegal drugs and legal highs.
+Please do not attempt to enter the festival carrying either, as it may result in refusal of entry, you could be ejected or reported to the police.

 What is Body Movements commitment to safety and inclusion?